 Sony’s PlayStation has become a staple in households and on children's Christmas lists, providing entertainment for all ages and helping many people cope with the challenging years of COVID-19 and solitude.

 The PlayStation logo design has remained largely unchanged over the years, maintaining the same distinctive 3D look and typeface.
-Because of this uniformity, customers have come to trust the brand and recognize its brand identity.
+Because of this uniformity, customers have come to trust the business and recognize the PlayStation brand identity.

 Since its inception in 1994, Sony's PlayStation sub-brand has used only two logo variations.
 After 15 years, in 2009, the PlayStation logo incorporated a small color change.

 A new version of the logo, with a monochrome aesthetic, was introduced in 2009.
-This simpler design was a better fit for the company's identity, as its consoles are virtually always black.
+This simpler design was a better fit for the PlayStation brand identity, as its consoles are virtually always black.
 This pared-down approach is also more in keeping with contemporary norms.

 The sharp contrast between a logo's foreground and background makes 3D logos particularly effective.
 Since PlayStation was a pioneer in 3D gaming in the early 2000s (when the 3D logo was first created), it is a fitting symbol for the company.